gupalmeida/CFD_Disciplines/README.md

 ---
 # REFERENCES
 <!--
 1. <a name="whiteley"></a> Joe Pitt-Francis and Jonathan Whiteley.
 2017. *Guide to Scientific Computing in C++*, 2nd Edition.
 Springer.
 -->
+1. <a name="lomax"></a> Lomax, H., Pulliam, T.H., and Zingg, D.W., *Fundamentals of Computational Fluid Dynamics*, Springer, New York, 2001.